gbatc/gbatc.github.io/index.md

 ---
-title: Great Bay Area Topology Conference
+title: Greater Bay Area Topology Conference
 feature_text: |
-  ## 2024 Great Bay Area Topology Conference: Topological data analysis and deep learning
+  ## 2024 Greater Bay Area Topology Conference: Topological data analysis and deep learning
   November 22–24, 2024 | Southern University of Science and Technology
 feature_image: "https://miro.medium.com/v2/resize:fit:1024/1*aAqC_hPMWONt3-XUwvmyBA.png"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
+excerpt: "The theme of this conference is topological data analysis and deep learning.
+It aims to promote exchanges among experts and scholars in topology and related fields within the Guangdong–Hong Kong–Macao Greater Bay Area and between domestic regions, provide a platform for cooperation with the industry and interdisciplinary fields, and explore the application of topology in data science and artificial intelligence."
 ---

-Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
-Install it, configure it, tweak it, push it.
+The theme of this conference is topological data analysis and deep learning.
+It aims to promote exchanges among experts and scholars in topology and related fields within the Guangdong–Hong Kong–Macao Greater Bay Area and between domestic regions, provide a platform for cooperation with the industry and interdisciplinary fields, and explore the application of topology in data science and artificial intelligence.

 {% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %}